Skip to content

 1. you are processing many reimbursements at once,

-2. finance already prepared a reimbursement number list outside the app, or
+2. the payment team already prepared a reimbursement number list outside the app, or

 3. you want a faster way to build a large payment batch.